Kitura/CircuitBreaker/README.md

 let breaker = CircuitBreaker(command: myFunction, fallback: myFallback)
 ```

-4. Invoke the call to the function by calling the CircuitBreaker `run()` function and pass the corresponding arguments:
+4. Invoke the call to the function by calling the CircuitBreaker `run()` method.
+You should pass the corresponding arguments for the command and fallback closures.
+In this sample, `myFunction` takes two integers as parameters while `myFallback` takes a string as its second parameter:

 ```swift
 breaker.run(commandArgs: (a: 10, b: 20), fallbackArgs: (msg: "Something went wrong."))
 ```